 Meanwhile, the massive economic slowdown caused by these orders has cost millions of jobs.
 Afraid for the future, many women will face more pressure than ever to get abortions if they become pregnant at this time.
 And the abortion industry is doing everything they can to exploit this crisis.

 How can pro-life activists continue to be a voice for our unborn brothers and sisters during these difficult times?
+Follow the guidelines below for a road map to safe activism:

 Focus on safe outreach at abortion facilities